+The project will not impact on- or off-site wetlands.
 This project does not involve new construction, so a visual wetlands survey was not conducted.
-Based on the project description this project includes no activities that would require further evaluation under this section.
 The project is in compliance with Executive Order 11990.

-PR-SBF-06983-E Wetlands(1).pdf
+PR-SBF-07850 Wetlands(1).pdf